ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Appraisal Policies

-An appraising party (i.e., the Verifier appraising evidence, or the Relying Party appraising an Attestation Result) checks the values of some claims against constraints specified in the Appraisal Policy.
+The Verifier, when appraising Evidence, or the Relying Party, when appraising Attestation Results, checks the values of some claims against constraints specified in the Appraisal Policy.
 Such constraints might involve a comparison for equality against a reference value, or a check for being in a range bounded by reference values, or membership in a set of reference values,